Theology

 Objectives

-The PPGT aims at producing theological knowledge pertinent to the challenges of contemporary society through the development of research at a high academic level that deepens the meaning of expressions of faith through a lucid appropriation of critical and hermeneutical tools.
-These allow the concomitant renovation of a confessional theology and the production of a public theology capable of dialoguing with the religious and cultural plurality of the globalized world and impacting the social sphere.
+The PPGT aims to produce theological knowledge pertinent to the challenges of contemporary society through the development of research at a high academic level that deepens the meaning of expressions of faith through the lucid appropriation of critical and hermeneutical tools.
+At the same time, these allow the renovation of a confessional theology and the production of a public theology capable of dialoguing with the religious and cultural plurality of the globalized world and impacting the social sphere.

 History

-The creation of the PPGT within the School of Education and Humanities and the Direction of Postgraduate Studies, Research, and Innovation, was approved by the PUCPR University Council—CONSUN Resolution: 87/2008 of August 5, 2008.
+The creation of the PPGT within the School of Education and Humanities and the Direction of Postgraduate Studies, Research, and Innovation was approved by the PUCPR University Council—CONSUN Resolution: 87/2008 of August 5, 2008.
 The program was recognized by the Ministry of Education’s (MEC) Ordinance No. 590/2009, published in the Federal Official Gazette on June 19, 2009.
-The PhD programme was recommended on January 17, 2013, by the Technical-Scientific Higher Education Council and received a four-point score in the first CAPES evaluation.
+The Technical-Scientific Higher Education Council recommended the Ph.D. program on January 17, 2013, and received a four-point score in the first CAPES evaluation.

 Research projects: